 If you decide to spend an evening taking in some cool jazz, the Blue Note is a nice way to do it for locals and tourists alike.

-Their schedule is posted on their website, so that you can plan your evening well in advance.
-In fact, it is very advisable to plan way in advance: either by reservation or purchasing tickets outright.
-Planning is advance will help your budget also: be forewarned, this is not a cheap date!
-In fact, if Wikipedia is to be believed, this is one of the most expensive jazz clubs in New York.
+1. Their schedule is posted on their website, so that you can plan your evening well in advance which is strongly advised: either by reservation or purchasing tickets outright.
+Planning in advance will help your budget also: be forewarned, this is not a cheap date!

-We saw the jazz supergroup Fourplay Because of this (they are very popular), I made the reservation almost 2 months earlier, right on the Blue Note website.
-I chose a table rather than at the bar and I am glad I did.
+2. Try to choose a table rather than sitting at the bar.
 The bar is at the door of the club, which translates to the back of the viewing area.
 The view is not the best unless you are right at the front of the bar.

 |Fourplay at the Blue Note, NYC|

-The wait staff was pleasant, cordial, and attentive without being overbearing.
-Because Fourplay is so popular, there were enough staff for each section, so you did not have to search for your server.
-They were also discreet during the performance and timed the service nicely so that you had what you needed before the group started.
+4. The wait staff is pleasant, cordial, and attentive without being overbearing.
+Because some artists are so popular, the Blue Note makes sure there is enough staff for each section, so you won't have to search for your server.

-If you want to party some more, The Village Underground (with a good house band) is right across the street and if your taste in food is totally street, McDonald's is there, also.
+If you want to party some more, The Village Underground (with a good house band) is right across the street.

-Tourist or local, save your pennies, peep the schedule and treat yourself to an evening at the Blue Note in NY (they have locations in Tokyo, Milan and Nagoya).
+So treat yourself to an evening at the Blue Note in NY (they have locations in Tokyo, Milan and Nagoya).
 BlueNote.net, 131 West 3rd St., off 6th Ave.
 Subway stop: West 4th Street (A, B, C, E, D, F, M).
-More about Greenwich Village later!